Add code and set up Code Manager

 You now have a control repository based on the Puppet

 control-repo template.
-When you make changes
+When you make changes to this

-control repo on your Git server, Code Manager deploys your infrastructure changes.
+repo on your Git server, Code Manager deploys your infrastructure changes.

 You also now have a Puppetfile available for you to start adding and managing content, like module code.